Kevin Scott Allen

-Kevin Scott Allen (born 20 March 1957) is an American stage, film, and television actor.
+Kevin Scott Allen (born 20 March 1964) is an American stage, film, and television actor.

 Early life and career

 Born in Washington, D.C., Allen grew up in California, Virginia, North Carolina, and New Jersey.
 He was educated at the Hun School of Princeton and Collège Champittet in Switzerland, where he learnt to speak French fluently, and then studied theatre and dramatic arts at the University of Redlands, California.

-In 1979, at the Globe Theatre on Broadway, Los Angeles, Allen played Buckingham in Henry VI, Part 2 and Clifford in Henry VI, Part 3.
+In 1979, at the Globe Theatre on Broadway, Allen played Buckingham in Henry VI, Part 2 and Clifford in Henry VI, Part 3.
 An early television appearance came in the Otherworld episode “The Zone Troopers Build Men” (1985).